alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ## 1. Deploy a simple webserver and get resource data using json

 ### Purpose
-Basic `nginx` 'smoke test' to verify minimal functionality.
+Basic `nginx` 'smoke test' to verify minimal functionality

 ### Task
 Deploy `nginx` and verify functionality on a `crc` environment